PatWie/tensorflow-recipes/LearningToSeeInTheDark/README.md

 ### Issues

-Current very bright regions in the input (light sources) introduce some artifacts.
+Currently, very bright regions in the input (light sources) introduce some artifacts from this model.
+It might need to train more than just 4000 epochs.